Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 [stakocverflow](https://stakocverflow.com/) - Used throughout the project.

 ## Read me file credits
-As this is the first 'Readme' file I've done, I've read the 'readme' of many students who were kind enough to share their first projects and 'read me' files from different sources found on Github.
+As this is the first 'Readme' file I have ever written, I've read files of many students who were kind enough to share their first projects.
 The 'Readme' file from [LogisticBravo](https://github.com/LogisticBravo/Milestone_Project-1-3DPrintQ) was a great source of inspiration.

 ## Pictures credits
-Pictures were taken from [Pixabay](https://pixabay.com/) and [unsplash](https://unsplash.com/).
+Pictures were taken from [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/).
 The backgroung picture was taken from [Toptal](https://www.toptal.com/designers/subtlepatterns/?s=striped_lens).
 - ### cover:
     - Three balls wool: Unsplash by Karen Penroz.
 - ### Homepage: